 - you have sudden changes in your bowel movements

-Your doctor will ask questions about your symptoms, medical history, and any medications or underlying medical conditions.
-A physical examination may include a rectal exam and blood tests to check your thyroid function.
+Your doctor will ask questions about your symptoms, medical history, and any medications or underlying conditions.
+A physical examination may include a rectal exam and blood tests to check your blood count, electrolytes, and thyroid function.

 In severe cases, additional tests may be required to identify the cause of your symptoms.
-These may include:
+Tests may include the following.

-- An examination of the anal sphincter muscle function, called an anorectal manometry.
-For this test, your doctor will insert a thin tube with a balloon-tip into your anus.
-When the tube is inside, the doctor will then inflate the balloon and slowly pull it out.
+An examination of the anal sphincter muscle function, called anorectal manometry.
+For this test, your doctor will insert a thin tube with a balloon tip into your anus.
+When the tube is inside, the doctor will inflate the balloon and slowly pull it out.
 This test allows him or her to measure your anal sphincter’s muscle strength and see if your muscles are contracting properly.

 Changing your diet and increasing your physical activity level are the easiest and fastest ways to treat and prevent constipation.
 Try the following techniques as well:

-- Every day, drink 1.5 to 2 quarts of fluids, such as water or juice, to hydrate the body.
+- Every day, drink 1.5 to 2 quarts of unsweetened, decaffeinated fluids, like water, to hydrate the body.

 - Limit consumption of alcohol and caffeinated drinks, which cause dehydration.

-- Add fiber-rich foods to your diet, such as raw fruits and vegetables, prunes, or bran cereal.
+- Add fiber-rich foods to your diet, such as raw fruits and vegetables, whole grains, beans, prunes, or bran cereal.
 Your daily intake of fiber should be between 20 and 35 grams.

 - Cut down on low-fiber foods, such as meat, milk, cheese, and processed foods.

-- Aim for about 150 minutes of moderate exercise every week (about 20 minutes a day), such as walking, swimming, or biking.
+- Aim for about 150 minutes of moderate exercise every week, with a goal of 30 minutes per day at least five times per week (try walking, swimming, or biking).

 - If you feel the urge to have a bowel movement, don’t delay.
-The longer you wait, the harder your stool will become.
+The longer you wait, the harder your stool can become.

 - Add fiber supplements to your diet if needed.
-Just remember to drink plenty of fluids because you can aggravate constipation if you add extra fiber without also adding fluids to your diet.
+Just remember to drink plenty of fluids because fluids help fiber work more efficiently.

 - Use laxatives sparingly.
 Your doctor may prescribe laxatives or enemas for a short period of time to help soften your stools.
-Never use laxatives for more than two weeks without talking to your doctor because you can cause your body to become dependent on them for proper colon function.
+Never use laxatives for more than two weeks without talking to your doctor.
+Your body can become dependent on them for proper colon function.

 Your doctor may also advise that you stop taking certain medications that may cause constipation.
 More severe colon or rectal problems may require manual procedures to clear the colon of impacted stool, therapy to retrain slow muscles, or surgery to remove the problem part of your colon.